 Click on the thumbnails below to access the Speaker Session Guide and the Presentation Best Practices Guide.

 Current Action Items

-Speakers, we have now moved on to the second set of Action Items.
+Speakers, we have now moved on to the fourth set of Action Items.
 Again, we appreciate your prompt response!
 If you have not yet completed the third set from September 13, please make sure to do those too!

 - Provide your data.
 If you have not already done so, please fill out the Speaker Data Form ASAP!
 This is a critical task, so please don't delay.